jodersky/scala-argparse/README.md

 ## Example

-Both examples hae the same command-line interface.
+Both examples have the same command-line interface.

 ### 1. Imperative Style